So you’ve been named an executor – what next?

 Why Would Someone Name Me As An Executor In Their Will?

 An executor is one of the most important roles after someone passes away.
 While there are many responsibilities involved, it’s also a sign that the person trusts you and your judgement.
-They are relying on you to make critical decisions on their behalf after they're gone.
+If someone has chosen you as their executor, they are relying on you to make critical decisions on their behalf after they're gone.

 If you’ve been named an executor of someone’s estate, it’s usually helpful to speak with them to ensure you understand their wishes .
 As well, make sure to ask them where you can find a copy of their will when the time comes.
 In most of Canada, only the physical will is valid, so you’ll need to know where the original printed and signed copy is.